Hollyoaks: Production team

 Only one day after being announced as the new producer, Marquess began work on the soap opera.
 A Channel 4 spokesperson stated: "It's all been a very quick turnaround at the top.
 It was announced in January 2011 that Marquess would leave his role as series producer and would be succeeded by Hollyoaks production team member Gareth Philips.
 Discussing the news, Philips said: "I have really enjoyed working in the script team at Hollyoaks and it will be a huge honour to take the reins of Channel 4's flagship youth drama.
 I am very excited about taking the show even further this year with more compelling and brave stories."
 Emma Smithwick later replaced Philips in autumn 2011.
 In late-September 2012, it was announced that Kirkwood would be returning to Hollyoaks, replacing Smithwick.
 On 3 September 2020, Kirkwood announced his exit as showrunner.
 In a statement, he said: "For many years I have had the privilege of running a soap opera with a fiercely loyal audience.
 I passionately believe that soaps can help viewers start serious conversations about their lives and in recent years we have covered important topics within mental health, sexual consent, Far-Right radicalisation, male rape, sexual abuse and many issues other shows might look away from."
 Channel 4's director of programmes, Ian Katz, thanked Kirkwood for his work, stating: "I'm immensely grateful for his steering of the show safely back to screen next week and leaving it in top creative form and I wish him all the best for his next chapter."
 Allan was again named as Kirkwood's successor.
 Kirkwood's final episode as executive producer aired on 30 July 2021, with Allan's episodes airing from 2 August 2021.
+Two years into her tenure, Allan was sacked alongside series producer Philip Dodds and script and storyline executive Josie Day.
+Hannah Cheers and Angelo Abela were named as successors to Allan, serving as acting executive producers until a permanent replacement is named.
+Allan's final episode as executive producer aired on 8 November 2023, with Cheers and Abela's episodes airing from 9 November 2023.

 Filming locations

-Despite being set in Chester, Hollyoaks is primarily filmed at Lime Pictures' studios in the Childwall suburb of Liverpool.
-Scenes were often filmed at the Groves in Chester, and it was noted that filming crews became a "common sight" in the area.
-However, it eventually became too expensive for the filming operations to be moved from Liverpool to Chester for every filming block, and the Childwall studios became used more heavily.
+Although set in Chester, the majority of Hollyoaks is filmed at Lime Pictures' studios in Childwall, Liverpool.
+In the early years, location scenes were filmed around the city and at The Groves next to the River Dee in Chester, but it became too expensive for the filming operations to be moved from Liverpool to Chester for every filming block, resulting in most filming being made at the Childwall studios.
 Hollyoaks is produced by Lime Pictures (formerly known as Mersey Television prior to its takeover by All3Media).